yash9111/questdb.io/docs/connect/ilp.md

 | CSV upload via HTTP REST | Configurable | Very Good |
 | PostgreSQL insert statements | Transaction-level | Good |

-No errors and confirmations get sent back, but with sufficient client-side validation this isn't necessarily a concern.
+With sufficient client-side validation, the lack of errors and confirmation isn't necessarily a concern.

 This interface is the preferred ingestion method as it provides the following
 benefits: